Tuesday 7th September 2021

 Adjusting to a more flexible working model in the longer term has consequences that reach far more widely than you might think.
 So far, most of the focus has been on employees, and how the temporary home-working set-ups they have used during the pandemic can evolve into more permanent arrangements to work remotely on certain days each week.

 However, businesses also have to take into account the impact that flexible working will have on their office spaces.
 In many organizations, no longer will employees be working from the office every single day, and so the traditional model of giving every employee a designated desk to work from will be inefficient and largely redundant.
+Office space management is the key to ensuring that your office is a great setting to work in.

 Because of this, it’s time to consider how workplaces can be reshaped to better serve new demands, and this applies in the shorter term to post-COVID workplaces just as much as it will beyond the pandemic long-term.
 The best place to start is by trying to answer these four questions: